We support each other. We see each other every month, and anybody can ring me up anytime just to talk.

 ‘I have found caring can be done long-term, it can be done well.
 But it is done best when it’s shared.’

-You will probably need to talk with different organisations to see what they offer and whether they can help you.
-Remember - help is always available in an emergency.
+You may need to talk with different organisations to find out the respite care that is available in your area and whether it will suit you.
+Remember – help is always available in an emergency.

 We can’t say exactly what you might pay for respite, because it depends on who provides the care, the length of time involved, and the sort of care.